itrascastro/TrascastroACL/README.md

 - From Views

-This line
+This line makes the Acl Service accesible from your view scripts:

 ```php
 $event->getViewModel()->setVariable('acl', $acl);
 ```

-makes the Acl Service accesible from your view scripts using the layout() View Helper as follows:
+now you can ask for permissions using the layout() View Helper as follows:

 ```php
 <?php if ($this->layout()->acl->isAllowed($this->identity()->role, 'admin\users\update')): ?>